WisnuMulya/Behavioral-Cloning/writeup.md

 8. Testing the model in the Udacity workspace simulator:

+	Running `drive.py` in the Udacity workspace had not worked initially.
+I needed to pass the tensorflow 'tf' variable to the loaded model as at `line 123` of `drive.py`.
+Also, the `tensorflow-gpu` needed to be updated to version 1.4 to execute the file successfully.

    The model resulted from the training enabled the car to successfully drive autonomously in Map 1 of the Udacity workspace simulator, as seen under the file `run1.mp4`.
 However, since the Map 2 of the Udacity workspace simulator is of the version 2 (different from the Map 2 of the version 1, of the the training dataset was obtained from), the car did horrible.
 Further gathering sample from the Map 2 of the version 2 simulator would alleviate this issue and might improve the chance of the car being able to drive autonomously.

 #### 2. Final Model Architecture